Penang F.C.: Relegated to the Malaysia Premier League (2018 – 2020)

-In 2020 the government of Malaysia stopped all sports activities due to the COVID-19 pandemic.
-Penang FA was on track to winning the league after being unbeaten in 8 matches.
-They made in again to secure promotion to the Super League next season after beating Kuala Lumpur 2–1 at City Stadium.
-Penang eventually won their first ever Premier League title after beating Kelantan United 4-0.
+In 2020 the government stopped all sports activities due to the COVID-19 pandemic.
+Penang FA was on track of winning the league after being unbeaten in 8 matches.
+They secure promotion to the Super League after beating Kuala Lumpur 2–1 at City Stadium.
+Penang celebrated their first ever MPL title after beating Kelantan United 4-0 and got promoted to the 2021 Malaysia Super League.